daledavies/jump/README.md

 Get the container image from Docker Hub (https://hub.docker.com/r/daledavies/jump).

-The following will start Jump and serve the page at http://localhost:8123 with a custom site name, Open Weather Map support, and volumes to map Jump's "backgrounds" and "sites" directories to local directories on your machine...
+The following will start Jump and serve the page at http://localhost:8123 with a custom site name, Open Weather Map support, and volumes to map Jump's "backgrounds" and "sites" directories to local directories on your machine (`OWMAPIKEY` and `LATLONG` values below are just for example)...

 ```yaml
 version: '3'